Pauanui, New Zealand: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types I. Ensure that you choose the correct type.
-Most adapters that you can buy are simply plug changers and expect your devices to adjust the voltage themselves.
-If your electronics can't do that they could burn up.
-This one is sufficent for most places.
+A plug adapter that supports outlet types I. Take care to pick the correct kind.
+The majority of adapters for sale now are just plug changers and require your devices to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be sufficient for most countries.

 November